fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 #### Applicability

 Even though I'd expect that a lot of lints can be written using the proposed pattern syntax, it's unlikely that all lints can be expressed using patterns.
 I suspect that there will still be lints that need to be implemented by writing custom pattern matching code.
-This would lead to mix within clippy's codebase where some lints are implemented using patterns and others aren't.
+This would lead to mix within Clippy's codebase where some lints are implemented using patterns and others aren't.
 This inconsistency might be considered a drawback.

 # Rationale and alternatives